 - If you are seeing compression above 80% and you are still not seeing an improvement in throughput, see the following section on enabling ZLDC.

 The ZLDC BETA feature is recommended only for medium to high speed network connections with high latency.
 The server must be able to communicate to the client to use the ZLDC.
 (For example, the server can ping the client.)
-Before enabling, we recommend reviewing our ZLDC Whitepaper and setting up a quick call with our Head of Product.
+Before enabling, we recommend reviewing our ZLDC Whitepaper or setting up a quick call with our team.

-- Activate ZLDC Acceleration: Tools > Zero Latency Data Channel
+- Enable ZLDC Acceleration: Tools > Zero Latency Data Channel

 - Enable ZLDC on all nodes.